grushaprasad/cosc426/README.md

-# cosc426-assignments
+# COSC426: Natural Language Processing

-Assignments and labs for most recent version of NLP course being taught by Grusha Prasad at Colgate University.
+This repository has assignments, labs, and project information for most recent version of NLP course being taught by Grusha Prasad at Colgate University.